 The engines remained at full take-off strength as the airline’s youngest-ever but relatively experienced captain, a 29-12 months-old with eight,122 hours of flying time, and his 25-12 months-antique co-pilot 361 hours, flew the aircraft out of its preliminary climb.

-That would be an uncommon step in a ordinary flight, in line with the experts and five current and previous pilots interviewed by Reuters, most of whom have been not authorized to talk publicly.
+That would be an uncommon step in an ordinary flight, in line with the experts and five current and previous pilots interviewed by Reuters, most of whom have been not authorized to talk publicly.

-“You could by no means, ever have full energy for the entire flight,” said Hart Langer, a veteran former senior vp for flight operations at United Airlines.
+“You could, by no means, ever have full energy for the entire flight,” said Hart Langer, a veteran former senior vp for flight operations at United Airlines.

 ENGINE POWER